Who we are

 Wolfgang has been with the department since 1985, as a paramedic and firefighter.
 He moved through the ranks to lieutenant and then captain, and then battalion chief in 2006.
 In April 2014, he was named Deputy Chief.

 Wolfgang is heavily involved in fleet maintenance, and is a certified pump truck and vehicle technician.
-He also manages the city’s Lock Box program, and takes command at emergency scenes such as fires, vehicle wrecks or medical emergencies.
+He takes command at emergency scenes such as fires, vehicle wrecks or medical emergencies.

 When someone reports a fire, both Wolfgang and Sims respond to the call.
 They are in charge of the command center constantly monitoring the fire.
 They oversee the operation, making certain the firefighters and equipment are in the right place to fight the fire.